 Other international institutes and academies have found a home in the valley, too.
 The Austrian Institute, the Japanese Institute and the British School are located on the other side of the valley, and the Egyptian Academy, the Belgian Academy, the Romanian Academy, the Swedish Institute and the Danish Institute are the KNIR’s immediate neighbours.

 The KNIR maintains good relations with all of these institutions and fosters cooperation and exchanges of ideas among them.
-An important forum for this is the monthly event The Valle Giulia Dialogues, where scholarship students and researchers from the various institutes meet to join in discussion and debate.

 The recent history of the Valle Giulia is described in detail in Rome in the World – The World in Rome by Peter Rietbergen, professor at Radboud University Nijmegen.
 The KNIR commissioned the book to mark the 150th anniversary of Italian unity.